langxiao323-lab/deploy-web/README.md

 Our study focuses on 35 graveyards across Edinburgh, selected for their size, tree coverage, and distribution across different socioeconomic areas.
 These green spaces represent a significant yet understudied component of the city's urban forest.

 ![Study Area Map](static/report_images/image2.png)
-*Figure 1: Map showing the distribution of the 35 studied graveyards across Edinburgh, overlaid with SIMD (Scottish Index of Multiple Deprivation) data.
-The size of each circle represents the relative carbon storage capacity of each site.*
+*Map showing the 35 graveyards studied*

 ---